Spontaneous scalarization: Neutron star scalarization

-Until now we discussed scalarization in the \DEF model or other \DEF-inspired models.
-However, s we saw in Sec.~\ref{models}, spontaneous scalarization is also possible for other modified theories of gravity.
-Here, we will discuss such theories where scalarized \ns solutions were obtained.
+Thus far we have discussed scalarization in the \DEF model or other \DEF-inspired models.
+However, as we saw in Sec.~\ref{models}, spontaneous scalarization is also possible for other modified theories of gravity.
+Here we discuss the theories where scalarized \ns solutions were obtained.

 \paragraph{Scalar-tensor theories with disformal coupling}